Suvan8806/Hackernews-Updater-WebScraper/README.md

 So unfortunately I have to stick to code that you have to run on your computer, and enter your email and it will give you the top stories on hackernews!

 ![image](https://github.com/user-attachments/assets/62902e64-e6ed-4b07-8065-b3b202839567)

+# Instructions

+1. Download scrape.py and SendingScrapedDatawithGUI.py

+2. Run SendingScrapedDatawithGUI.py on any code editor or console.

+3. Enter your email, and you will recieve an email of the top Stories in the past 24 hours!